btmartin721/SNPio/snpio/docs/source/getting_started.rst

   # Convert genotype data to 0-1-2 encoding.
   gt_012 = encoder.genotypes_012

-The GenotypeEncoder allows you to seamlessly convert genotype data into different formats depending on your needs for analysis or machine learning workflows.
+The GenotypeEncoder allows you to seamlessly convert genotype data into formats often used by machine and deep learning workflows.

 You can also inversely convert the encoded data back to the original genotypes by just setting the GenotypeEncoder properties to a new value.
 For example: